danielabar/meblog/src/markdown/homebrew-postgresql-service-not-starting-resolved.md

 ## Conclusion

 This post has walked through how to fix an issue with the postgresql service not starting on a Mac when managed by homebrew.
 In general when debugging homebrew services, use the `brew services list` command to get information about managed services and their plist files which contain configuration for the service.
 Then inspect the contents of the plist file to see if it specifies any log files.
 Then check the log file(s) for reason why service won't start and fix that.

-TODO
-* another debug technique - is anything listening on port `lsof -nP +c 15 | grep LISTEN`.
-See for more explanation of the cli options https://linuxhandbook.com/lsof-command/